Postgraduate Course: Foundations of Finance Theory (CMSE11081)

 * Analyse and evaluate quantitative problems;

-* Implement solutions to these problems using a spreadsheet;
+* Implement solutions to quantitative problems using financial modelling;

 Subject Specific Skills:

 After completing this course, students should be able to: